FMMT666/BecauseHWSerialLib/README.md

 ## CHANGES

 ### V0.1 initial
-    - NEW: here we go... (nothing functional yet)
+    - NEW: here we go...
+    - NEW: should be up and running now (but untested)

 Have fun